Krishna549/TestAssessment/README.md

-All test cases were included in GetReq class with TestNG framework Test1 contains reusable methods fo REST ASSURED api methods Execute all tests from the GetReq class
+All test cases were included in RequestTest class with TestNG framework Test1 contains reusable methods fo REST ASSURED api methods Execute all tests from the RequestTest class